 As McKnight grew up, music continued as her passion and she wanted to keep pursuing it.
 After graduating high school in 2015, McKnight had the opportunity to open for Vince Gill at the Andy North and Friends Event that summer with her band.
 After that show, McKnight had the confidence that she needed to move to Nashville to finally fulfill her dream.
 She released her third album, Behind Each Kiss, and left Madison with a farewell/CD release show at Paoli Schoolhouse Cafe.
 Corinne was accepted into the Songwriting Program at Belmont University and moved to Nashville at the end of that summer.
 She spent her college years writing with her classmates in her program and other songwriters in Nashville.
 Corinne has also made it a point to play in as many writers rounds around town as she can with a few full band gigs here and there.
 She also joined SESAC and as an affiliate, she hosted “Writer’s Block,” a SESAC sponsored writers round at the Curb Café, every semester during her time at Belmont.

 In August 2017, McKnight released a single called “Reckless”, a song that she wrote with her good friend Jessie Torrisi.
 In June 2018, McKnight released another single called “Hi-Lo”, a song that she also wrote with Jessie Torrisi.
 Following the singles, she released an EP called Full of Stars, which dropped on September 7th, 2018 including both of the singles.
 McKnight also had an EP release show that same day at Douglas Corner Cafe.
-McKnight’s latest release, “Pretty Flowers”, dropped on May 10th, 2019 and she made her TV debut performing the song on Today In Nashville with a full band on June 17th.
+McKnight’s latest release, “Pretty Flowers”, dropped on May 10th, 2019 and she made her TV debut on June 17th, 2019 performing the song on Today In Nashville with a full band.